fluent/fluent-operator/README.md

 ##### Deploy Fluent Operator with Helm

-> Note: For the Helm-based installation you need Helm v3.2.1 or later.
+> Note: For the helm based install, Helm v3.2.1 or higher is needed.

-The Fluent Bit section of the Fluent Operator supports different CRI `docker` as well as `containerd` and `CRI-O`. `containerd` and `CRI-O` use the `CRI Log` format which is slightly different and requires additional parsing to parse JSON application logs.
+The Fluent Bit section of the Fluent Operator supports different CRI `docker`, `containerd`,  and `CRI-O`.
+`containerd` and `CRI-O` use the `CRI Log` format which is different with `docker`, they requires additional parser to parse JSON application logs.
 You should set different `containerRuntime` depending on your container runtime.

 If your container runtime is `docker`